rmacnz/mackenzie-rebecca-webdev/README.md

 - Not sure if this is related to the above issue but when I try to create an offer (and it obviously fails) it changes the URL to have "#!/profile" at the end instead of actually redirecting to #!/profile as intended

 TO DO:
-- Admin pages: manage users
 - When you create an offer it should update your information to contain the offer's ID in either your buys or sells
-- You should be able to search through offers and when you select one it takes you to the offer detail page and you can respond to open offers
+- When you click the buy/sell button on the offer detail page it actually buys/sells the item
 - When you create a sell offer it should check your inventory to make sure you have that thing
 - When you create a buy offer it should check (and update) your gold supply, also it should ensure that if you are a non-member you can't buy non-member items
 - When you buy/sell something (and complete the offer) your inventory should be updated accordingly
 - When you search for items if you are a non-member then only non-member items should display
+- Profile should display inventory of items
+- Profile should display skills in a more user friendly manner